ChWick/gnomesome/README.md

 * `Mod4+Shift+f`: Toggle fullscreen of the current window
 * `Mod4+f`: Toggle floating of the current window
 * `Mod4+return`: Launch a gnome terminal

+## Install
+To install the extension to the gnome-shell default path `~/.local/share/gnome-shell/extensions` run `make install`.
+To remove the extension run `make uninstall`.
+You need to restart gnome `Alt+F2 r` and enable the extension in the tweak tool to activate it.